habentg/ft_transcendence/Resources/TO-DO.md

 Friday cases - Unsolved Cases
 1, All css & js files are deleted, except the during signout from friend search (needs revision).

+saturday night - to do:
+1. duplication of notifications - ex: sending friendship notification - cancel it - send request again. there will be two notifications, -> will think about it if its okay like that or just remove the older one or update the date of friend request or some....
+2. checkout friendship eventlistners for accepting and declining friend request ... accept is not refreshing the page (if clicked from the friendship list from home)

+NEW -  to do:
+1. chat notification - toast
+2. show error - toast
+3. chat UI
+4.